 Reflection on Mark 5:1-20 ~

-Jesus’s dramatic response of mercy even with evil spirits shows us the true meaning of the power of authority.
-For example, in your response to gossip, do you join in, remain silent, or try to change the conversation?
-I know from experience that if you trust what Jesus has done for you, you will often find you can change the conversation.
+Jesus’s dramatic response of mercy, even with evil spirits, shows us the true meaning of the power of authority.
+For example, in your response to gossip do you join in, remain silent, or try to change the conversation?
+I know from experience that if you trust what Jesus does for you, you may find that sometimes you can correct and change the conversation.
 While not as dramatic as Legion in scripture, your small effort can give you a sense of how much more is possible.

 Mark 5 New Revised Standard Version Catholic Edition (NRSVCE)